DeforaNetworks/uc_dataprotection/README.txt

 -- Know Issues --
 The ToS can be placed as a cart pane, but then it won't be required.
+If you are using Secure Pages for a version of the checkout in SSL, you should add uc_termsofservice/* to the Secure Pages settings.

 If you need a previous agreement checkbox, i.e. in the registration of the users, please take a look to the Legal (http://drupal.org/project/legal) or